Marseille Tariff

 The Marseille Tariff is a Punic language inscription from the third century BCE, found on two fragments of a stone in June 1845 at Marseille in Southern France.
-It is thought to have originally come from the temple of Baal-Saphon in Carthage.
+It is thought to have originally come from the temple of Baal Hammon in Carthage.
 It is one of the earliest published inscriptions written in the Phoenician alphabet, and one of the longest ever found.

 It was first published by Jean-Joseph-Léandre Bargès, and is known as KAI 69 and CIS I 165.

 It is held on display in Marseille at the Musée d'archéologie méditerranéenne.